© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Mynydd y Gribin kerb cairn is a scheduled monument protected by Cadw under reference MG327.
 View the official record →

-Mynydd y Gribin kerb cairn is a Neolithic or Early Bronze Age funerary monument located in Wales.
+Mynydd y Gribin kerb cairn is a prehistoric funerary monument located in Wales, designated as a scheduled ancient monument under the reference Cadw SAM MG327.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG327.

 Mynydd y Gribin kerb cairn dates from the prehistoric period, and is classified as a kerb cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Mynydd y Gribin kerb cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG327.